tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 “OK.”

 Studying her, I realized just how shut down she’d been.
-I tried but couldn’t find the words.
+I tried to find the words but couldn’t.
 We ate in silence for a bit as the sun sank.

 “I just feel like…it’s been raining a lot.
 And it doesn’t stop.”

 My gut wrenched, my throat dried.
 “Yeah, I feel you.
 I really do.”

 Needing an excuse, I got up and cleared the table.
-Chloe went to the couch and started WICKED on her iPad.
+Chloe went to the couch and started watching WICKED on her iPad.
 I tried to keep busy cleaning, turning off my brain.

 Halfway through loading the dishwasher, something made me pause.
 This was her favorite song.
 The part of the movie Chloe loved to sing along to.
 I looked up.
 Chloe was looking out the window again.
+The movie played on, forgotten.

 “Hey Chlo- you OK?”
 I walked over to her.
 As I got closer, I could see that her eyes were open but unseeing.
 Asleep.
+I reached down and turned off the iPad.
+And then, I heard it.

-The noise, the wail started.
+The noise, the wail.
 Remembering the old man’s words, I could understand how someone would describe it like static, like a whistle.
 It was many things.
 But it was not natural.

 Then Chloe spoke.

 “I miss you so much.
 Things aren’t the same.
 I want to go back to being happy.
 To being a family.”